 As it turns out, there isn’t one.
 Paul Sweet, the collection manager for the department of ornithology at the American Museum of Natural History, says the difference is more linguistic than taxonomic.

 “The word dove is a word that came into English from the more Nordic languages, whereas pigeon came into English from French,” Sweet tells Mental Floss.

-Both dove and pigeon refer to the 308 species of birds from the Columbidae family, Sweet says.
+Both dove and pigeon refer to the 300-plus species of birds in the Columbidae family, Sweet says.
 There’s no difference between a pigeon and a dove in scientific nomenclature, but colloquial English tends to categorize them by size.
 Something called a dove is generally smaller than something called a pigeon, but that’s not always the case.
 A common pigeon, for example, is called both a rock dove and a rock pigeon.

 “People just have their own classification for what makes them different,” Sweet says.
 “So in the Pacific, for example, the big ones might get called pigeons and the smaller ones might be called doves, but they’re actually more closely related to each other than they are to other things in, say, South America, that are called pigeons and doves.”

-The difference boils down to linguistic traditions, so feel free to tell people you’re releasing pigeons at your wedding or that you’re feeding doves in the park.
+The difference boils down to linguistic traditions, so feel free to tell people you’re releasing pigeons on your wedding or that you’re feeding doves in the park.
 Scientifically speaking, you’ll be correct either way.

 Have you got a Big Question you'd like us to answer?
 If so, let us know by emailing us at email@example.com.

 A version of this story ran in 2018; it has been updated for 2022.